FusionAuth/fusionauth-site/CONTRIBUTING.md

 - Do not manually wrap long lines.
 Use the soft wrap in your editor to view while editing
 - Do not use smart quotes or smart apostrophes; stick to ASCII when possible
 - Use `Id` instead of `ID` or `id` when describing a unique identifier
-- Use `Admin UI` instead of `admin UI` when writing about the admin user interface
+- Use `Admin UI` (note the capital A) when writing about the admin user interface
 - Use `logged in` instead of `logged-in`
 - `log in` is the verb, `login` is the noun
 - Use `UserInfo` instead of `Userinfo`